Winneshiek Medical Center will offer nutritional education program

 Healthy Body, Mind and Spirit is a course open to anyone interested, age 17 and older.
 Topics discussed in the course include, but are not limited to: dieting vs appetite-driven eating, metabolism basics, physical, mental and emotional connection to what we eat and identifying different types of hunger.

 The course is taught by Sue Zbornik, nutrition services director at Winneshiek Medical Center.
 Zbornik is a registered, licensed dietitian, who has experience helping chronic dieters.
 “Our bodies were meant to work for us, not against us.
 There are billions of dollars spent on dieting each year.
 However, after dieting, nearly everyone regains most, if not all, of their lost weight within five years,” says Zbornik.
 She adds “My mission is to help improve one’s relationship with food and their body, and explore the why and how their eating supports their body, mind and spirit.”

-If you are interested in attending Healthy Body, Mind and Spirit please be present at the free informative gathering, held on March 7.
+If you are interested in attending Healthy Body, Mind and Spirit please be present at the free informative gathering, held on September 10.
 No registration necessary.
-The course will begin on March 14, and will cost $80 per person, which will be collected upon registration at the free informative gathering.
+The course will begin on September 17, and will cost $80 per person, which will be collected upon registration at the free informative gathering— credit cards will not be accepted.
 For more information call Sue Zbornik at 563-382-2911.